deepikakki/testgit/README.md

-#hiiii its 19 september
+# today is 23 september

-today is thursday
+hiiiiiiiiii today is nishant birthday